microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
-Whenever a member leaves the audience (e.g. a client disconnects from the container), we would want to remove their presence from our local data.
+Whenever a member leaves the audience (e.g., a client disconnects from the container), we would want to remove their presence from our local data.
 After this is done, we would have to let the view know that the local presence data has changed.
-To do this, we emit our `mousePositionChanged` `IMouseTrackerEvent` so the view knows to re-render:
+To do this, we emit our `mousePositionChanged` event so the view knows to re-render:

 ```typescript
 export interface IMouseTrackerEvents extends IEvent {